-Populations of the Spotted Tree Frog have declined to the point that it is now critically endangered.
+Populations of the Spotted Tree Frog have declined to the point that it is now Critically Endangered.

 This species can live up to 10 years, which is quite old for a frog.
 It lives in the mountain streams of north-eastern Victoria and southern New South Wales.
 Now it’s only found in a few rocky mountain streams.
+The Spotted Tree Frog is a small, often vivid green frog with bumps all over its skin.

 Major threats